-Proposals are invited from the international scientific community for any of the following types of activities:
+ICTP invites proposals from the international scientific community for any of the following types of activities:

 - Advanced Schools/Workshops: These events deal with specific or specialized topics.
 In some cases, particularly when held periodically over time, the main purpose may be to cover developments of the last few years.
 A fraction of the audience may consist of former participants who should be actively involved in the programme, for instance through poster sessions.
 Typical length is 2 weeks.

-- Conferences: These activities last from a few days to a week and consist of presentations of recent results on timely and exciting subjects.
+- Conferences: These activities last for a few days to a week and consist of presentations of recent results on timely and exciting subjects.
 A typical Conference may consist of three one-hour morning keynote lectures that include a broader introduction for non-experts, and up to five shorter specialized afternoon lectures or seminars.

 - Extended Workshops: These less structured activities last from 2 to 3 months and cover selected research topics.
 Organizers should plan, in close agreement with members of an ICTP staff research group, on staying for the full length of the workshop.
 Informal seminars by the participants and discussion sessions will serve to foster new research collaborations.